ShinkaiZ/CLCC-semi/README.md

-#  Cross-level Contrastive Learning and Consistency Constraint for Semi-supervised Medical Image
+#  Cross-level Contrastive Learning and Consistency Constraint for Semi-supervised Medical Image Segmentation

 ##  Introduction

 This repository contains the PyTorch implementation of:

-Cross-level Contrastive Learning and Consistency Constraint for Semi-supervised Medical Image, ISBI 2022.
+Cross-level Contrastive Learning and Consistency Constraint for Semi-supervised Medical Image Segmentation, ISBI 2022.

 ![test1](network.png)